WulfgarW/homeassistant-pycupra/README.md

 The car privacy settings must be set to "Share my position" for full functionality of this integration.
 Without this setting, if set to "Use my position", the sensors for position (device tracker), requests remaining and parking time might not work reliably or at all.
 Set to even stricter privacy setting will limit functionality even further.

-### What should work (please report if not)
+### What should work, as long as your car supports it (please report if you see something in the app, that you are missing in PyCupra)
 - Automatic discovery of enabled functions (API endpoints) based on the (enabled) capabilities of the vehicle
 - Charging cable connected
 - Charging cable locked
-- Charging state
+- Charging state, charging power, charging rate and charging time left
 - Battery level
 - Electric range
 - Start/stop charging
 - Change charge current (maximum or reduced, current in Ampere for some fully electric models)
 - Change target state of charge
 - Odometer and service info
+- Engine status
 - Fuel level, combustion range, combined range, adblue level
 - Lock, windows, trunk, hood, sunroof and door status
 - Lock and unlock car
 - Last trip info and last cycle info (for cars with combustion engine 'last cycle' means 'since refuel')
+- Information about status and settings of climatisation and auxiliary heating
-- Start/stop Electric climatisation, window_heater and information
+- Start/stop Electric climatisation, window_heater
-- Start/stop auxiliary climatisation for PHEV cars (untested)
+- Start/stop auxiliary heating
-- Show and set departure timers and departure profiles respectively (until now, set schedule for departure profiles not tested)
+- Show, enable/disable and set departure timers, departure profiles and climatisation timers (incl. those for auxiliary heating), respectively (until now, set schedule for departure profiles not tested)
 - Position (gps coordinates) and device tracker (showing if the position is lying in one of the zone defined in HA)
 - Area Alarm (shows area alarm notifications, if area alarms have been defined and activated in the app; only works with 'Use push notifications' enabled)
-- Trigger data refresh - this will trigger a wake up call so the car sends new data
+- Request wakeup vehicle - this will trigger a wake up call, so the car sends new data and PyCupra reads them (available as switch and as button entity; use what you prefer)
+- Request full update - this will trigger, that nearly all vehicle data are reread from the portal (available as switch and as button entity; use what you prefer)
-- Model images (downloaded in www folder; the image url string is to long for home assistant)
+- Model images (downloaded in www/pycupra folder; the image url string is to long for home assistant)
 - Send a navigation destination to vehicle

 ### How to use the area alarms